JaredWogan/CV/index.md

 ## Research \ Interests

-I am a student in my final year at Brock University, currently finishing a Bachelor's of Science degree, majoring in Physics, with a minor in Mathematics.
-I am passionate about theories of gravity and causality within the theory of general relativity, and would like to use the knowledge and skills learned while completing this degree to explore these interests further.
-In particular, I am interested in exploring theories of quantum gravity as well as causality.
+I am a student in my final year at Brock University.
+I am finishing a Bachelors of Science degree with a major in Physics and a minor in Mathematics.
+I am passionate about theories of gravity and causality within general relativity and quantum mechanics.
+I would like to use the skills and knowledge from this degree to push myself to explore these topics further, with a focus on theories of quantum gravity.

 ## Education

-`January 2020 - Present`
+`2017 - 2022`
-__Brock University__, Ontario \
+__Bachelor of Science (Honours)__ \
-Bachelor of Science (Honours) - Physics \
+Brock University, University of Guelph
-Average of 89.0%
+- Major in Physics

-`September 2017 - December 2018`
+- Minor in Mathematics
-__University of Guelph__, Ontario \
+Cumaltive average of 81.0%
-Bachelor of Science (Honours) - Physics \
+Major average of 89.0%

-Average of 73.7%
+`2013 - 2017`

-`September 2013 - June 2017`
+__High School Diploma__ \
-__Welland Centennial Secondary School__, Ontario \
+Welland Centennial Secondary School \
 French Immersion \
 Grade 12 Average of 94.3%